 Sometimes not eating properly is simply a result of ‘mum’ doing all the cooking, or perhaps there’s an underlying concern around depression or chronic illness.
-We’ll talk with you and your dad to ensure his care plan is consider both his immediate needs to eat well and his mental wellbeing for the longer term, as well as perhaps some simple cooking lessons to ensure he gains his confidence in the kitchen.
+We’ll talk with you and your dad to ensure his care plan considers both his immediate needs to eat well and his mental wellbeing for the longer term, as well as perhaps some simple cooking lessons to ensure he gains his confidence in the kitchen.

 One of the roles of our caregivers is to uncover what it is your dad really loves doing, to maintain his sense of self and happiness now he’s on his own.
 That might involve getting him back in the garden and growing some of his own produce, having a game of chess once the meal is in the oven, or chatting about a favourite movie or book after lunch.

 I’m interstate and can’t provide care for my parents right now.
 Do you offer short term home care until I can return?

 Yes.
 Whether you need a few hours of care a week or 24/7 care, for one week or ongoing, our home care services are flexible with no long-term contracts.

 All our care starts with a Care Designer talking with you and, if possible, meeting your parents.
 Whether this is via phone conference or an online virtual chat we can arrange to have everyone “in the same room” to discuss the care needed.
 In some instances, we have provided care for someone for one day whilst we have other clients who have a team of carers around the clock.
 The care plan is designed with both your and your parents’ peace of mind a priority.

 We need a nurse to help my sister who’s coming home from the hospital.
 Do you have home care nurses?